-[KMD] section 2 is "Keys and Key Hierarchy."
+[KMD] section 2 is "Sensitive Security Parameters (SSPs)."
 Section 2 describes the Authentication Key, intermediate keys, and MEK that make up the key hierarchy for each band.
-The proprietary version of this AAR summarizes the type of each key, its origins, and possible locations in volatile memory as well as identifying [KMD] sections containing this information.
+[KMD] "Table 3.1 SSPs Common Across all Modes", "Table 3.2: SSPs - ATA Security Mode" and "Table 3.3: SSPs - TCG Opal" identify each type of key, its origin, and possible memory locations in volatile memory.
+The proprietary version of this AAR summarizes the type of each key, its origins, and possible locations in volatile memory.